 The Flexible Learning Options Program was established by Swan Hill College with the support of community stakeholders, to provide a more flexible approach to supporting young people at risk of disengaging from learning.
 An alternate setting located at the southern entrance to the town has been established and although students are enrolled at Swan Hill College they attend the FLO Campus.

-It was recognised that a Flexible Learning Options program was required to assist students who are disengaged or at risk of disengagement from education and have difficulties in the mainstream education environment.
 The program was designed as a pilot to develop and test education alternatives and to shape what could be a sustainable program.
 A feasibility study was commissioned in 2013 and the findings supported the continuation of the program.